Maximinodotpy/articles/046 - Analog Clock with JavaScript/_blog/article.md

 ```

-After that we also create the actual hands that indicate the seconds, minutes and hours.
+After that, we create the actual hands that indicate the seconds, minutes, and hours.
 We save these for later.

 ```js
 const secondHand = addHand({ color: 'hsl(0, 0%, 90%)', width: 40, x: 0, height: 1 })